BioRadOpenSource/ish/README.md

                 Score penalty for extending a gap.

         --match-algo <String> [Default: striped-semi-global]
-                The algorithm to use for matching: [naive_exact, striped-local, basic-local, basic-global, basic-semi-global, striped-semi-global]
+                The algorithm to use for matching: [striped-local, striped-semi-global]

         --record-type <String> [Default: line]
                 The input record type: [line, fasta]

-        --threads <Int> [Default: 24]
+        --threads <Int> [Default: 16]
                 The number of threads to use.
 Defaults to the number of physical cores.

         --batch-size <Int> [Default: 268435456]